Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 • Go aground in soft mud alongside pontoons, but check with Avonmouth Signal Station VHF Channel 12.

 • Go aground on soft mud on North Wall, bow abreast ladder at No. 4 Survey Mark.
-DO NOT GO CLOSER TO LOCK GATE THAN THIS.
+Do not go closer to the channel than this.

 Sailing seaward